pp-mo/ncdata/docs/userdocs/user_guide/common_operations.rst

 i.e. the operations of extract/remove/insert/rename/copy on the ``.datasets``, ``.groups``, ``.dimensions``, ``.variables`` and ``.attributes`` properties of the core objects.

-Most of these are hopoefully "obvious" Pythonic methods of the container objects.
+Most of these are hopefully "obvious" Pythonic methods of the container objects.

 Extract and Remove
 ------------------